bramwelt/CS46X/protocol.md

 *  An expiration time for the assertion, generally less than five minutes after it was created.

-The browser then presents both the user certificate and the identity assertion to the DP for verification.
+The browser then presents both the User Certificate and the Identity Assertion to the DP for verification.
+Note that the DP performs a verification only for the purposes of ensuring that it is not storing junk data.
+After the RU downloads a Backed Identity Assertion from the DP, it performs a verification before trusting the assertion.

 ##Privly Assertion Generation